premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Just like a predicate, a consumer is a single argument functional interface present in Java 8.
-However, the consumer does not return any value and can be used for lambda expressions.
+- The Predicate is also a functional interface in Java and it is defined in the java.util.function package.
+- It improves the readability and manageability of our code.
+Also, it helps us in unit testing them separately.
+- We can use Predicate anywhere where we need to evaluate a condition on a Collection of objects such that evaluation can result either in true or false.
 </blockquote>
 </details>